 - Grow sexual intimacy and satisfaction

 In couples therapy and marriage counseling, I use Emotionally Focused Couples Therapy (EFT-C), and I am the founder of the Fort Collins EFT Community.
-EFT is the most evidence-based couples therapy method, with 90% of couples improving their relationship with this method and 75% moving from relationship distress to recovery (learn more about EFT by viewing my Psychology Today article about EFT).
+EFT is the most evidence-based couples therapy method, with 90% of couples improving their relationship with this method and 75% no longer meeting criteria for relationship distress after treatment (learn more about EFT by viewing my Psychology Today article about EFT).
 I am also trained in Gottman Method Couples Therapy (Level 2), and can teach you the communication skills known to be associated with happier relationships as a supplement to the our deeper work with EFT.
 Using the most effective methods, we will develop an understanding of the pattern in which you’re caught, learn how to relate in a way that will deepen your understanding of one another, and restructure your interaction with each other for true connection.

 You can get to a clearer level of understanding and break out of your typical cycle to move toward a relationship with greater openness and security.
 In nourishing a relationship, we build a “safe haven” that can bring comfort and joy into your life and provide the strength to face life challenges.
 This powerful force, called love, is the most important thing in this life.
 Couples therapy and marriage counseling can guide you in having transformative conversations and making concrete changes that will move you toward a more secure and satisfying bond.

 Let’s work together to find out what’s blocking you from living your most fulfilling life.
 Pain in life may be unavoidable, but you can overcome the struggle.
 We can work to identify your core yearnings and then move past your limiting beliefs so that you can live your one precious life as fully as possible.
 We can turn the hard stuff into healing and growth to improve your mental health.
 I provide individual therapy for adults and adolescents.